awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-object-detection.md

 ## Create a 3D Point Cloud Object Detection Labeling Job<a name="sms-point-cloud-object-detection-create-labeling-job"></a>

-You can create a 3D point cloud labeling job using the Amazon SageMaker console or API operation, [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html)\.
+You can create a 3D point cloud labeling job using the SageMaker console or API operation, [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html)\.
 To create a labeling job for this task type you need the following:
 + A single\-frame input manifest file\.
 To learn how to create this type of manifest file, see [Create a Point Cloud Frame Input Manifest File](sms-point-cloud-single-frame-input-data.md)\.
 If you are a new user of Ground Truth 3D point cloud labeling modalities, you may also want to review [Accepted Raw 3D Data Formats](sms-point-cloud-raw-data-types.md)\.
 + A work team from a private or vendor workforce\.
 You cannot use Amazon Mechanical Turk for video frame labeling jobs\.
 To learn how to create workforces and work teams, see [Create and Manage Workforces](sms-workforce-management.md)\.
 + A label category configuration file\.
 For more information, see [Create a Labeling Category Configuration File with Label Category Attributes](sms-label-cat-config-attributes.md)\.